-It’s not an invasion, but for some in Hazleton, Pa., it feels like one.
+Immigration matters in Hazleton.
 The northern Pennsylvania town is the home of Republican congressman Lou Barletta, whose 2018 campaign for Senate against incumbent Bob Casey has just begun.
 Barletta, the polished Italian American, looks the ambitious type in both style and CV: He served as mayor of Hazleton from 1998 to 2010 and ran for Congress thrice over that span.
 He finally won in 2010 and has been the representative for Pennsylvania’s eleventh district — which stretches from Luzerne County all the way down to Carlisle — ever since.
 But while some ambitious politicians are determined to leave their towns behind and enter the world of Washington, what animates Barletta is something quite different.
 Barletta is concerned about what, apparently, plagues his hometown and the rest of his beloved state: illegal immigration.

 “They get it,” Barletta tells National Review.
 “Pennsylvanians understand that illegal immigration depresses wages, puts their jobs at risk, makes it harder at schools or to receive care from hospitals.
 They understand what it means.”
-In Barletta’s telling, it carries a mortal risk, too.
-In 2015, at a panel discussion hosted by the Center for Immigration Studies, he asked: “How many innocent people need to be murdered before we stop the [soft] policies dealing with illegal immigration?”
+He’s long taken a hard rhetorical line.
+In 2015, at a panel discussion hosted by the Center for Immigration Studies, Barletta asked: “How many innocent people need to be murdered before we stop the [soft] policies dealing with illegal immigration?”
 Politically speaking, whether illegal immigration is the chief problem facing Pennsylvanians is less important than whether Pennsylvanians think it is.
-The question, in other words, is whether Barletta understands the Pennsylvanian mind.
-That, he certainly does.
+And so the question for Barletta’s political future is whether he understands the concerns of rural Pennsylvania mind, which he certainly does.

 Pennsylvania is a big state.
-The Commonwealth, as inhabitants call it with faint pride, is large enough to have a hinterland.
+The Commonwealth is large enough to have a hinterland.
 Agriculture is a key business.

 It’s also an old one.
 Entire industries have been born, grown, shrunk, died, and been reclaimed by the forest.
 One of them is coal, and Hazleton, an old coal town, has gone the way coal towns do.
 The veins of anthracite running through central and eastern Pennsylvania, and their proximity to ports across the eastern seaboard, caused European immigrants to migrate there during the 19th century.
 But as Simon Bronner, a professor at Penn State Harrisburg and the founding director of the Center for Pennsylvania Culture Studies, tells National Review, economic progress in the early 20th century “displaced the coal towns and deindustrialized much of the state.”
 And while western Pennsylvania replaced anthracite with bituminous, and then replaced coal with steel, the central and eastern parts of the state struggled to find a new mainstay industry once their mining days were done.

 Now, people whose families have lived in Pennsylvania for generations shudder as immigrants who do not share their language or take time to assimilate into their culture flow into their towns.
 This was football country.
 Remember the stadium, abuzz with kids and adults alike every Friday night?
 It was baseball country.
 Remember Stanley Coveleski and his spitball?
 Newcomers prefer Liga MX on Univision.
 Old-timers hear about immigrant crime.
 They wonder why it takes years for their new neighbors to learn English while their grandparents picked it up quickly.
-Some are less concerned about their wallets or football games, and are instead motivated by an uglier disquiet with the changing racial complexion of their town.
-But financial insecurity and cultural change need not be leavened with racial animosity.
+Some are less concerned about their wallets or football games, and are instead motivated by an uglier disquiet, but financial and cultural worries need not be leavened with racial animosity.
 Salaried jobs vanish; drugs pour in; the town feels different: These are sufficient reasons to make up your mind.
 All the while, distant politicians and commentators point and scoff, belittling their concerns or deeming them de facto bigoted.

 Given the Democratic position on immigration control — the less the better — it’s no wonder Barletta was elected mayor in an overwhelmingly Democratic city, and to the House in a Democratic district.
 Having been elected in 1998, Barletta rose to the national spotlight in 2006, when, as mayor of Hazleton, he worked with Kris Kobach (Kansas’s secretary of state) to implement a strict ordinance cracking down on . . . guess.
 The ordinance, part of his vow to make Hazleton “one of the toughest places in the United States for illegal aliens,” was struck down by federal courts.
 But Barletta hasn’t softened his tone.
 The current director of the Center for Pennsylvania Culture Studies, Michael Barton, sees this focus as instrumental in Barletta’s political success.
 “There’s been a tendency to dismiss him as a retrograde ethnic rabble-rouser, but it’s more profound than that,” Barton says.
 “Clearly he’s been able to strike a responsive chord.”